Love and Berry: Dress Up and Dance!: Gameplay

 The game costs ¥100 per play, and dispenses a card each time it is played.
-By swiping previously won cards, players can change the hair, dress, shoes and make-up of the two characters, Love and Berry.
+By swiping previously won cards, players can change the hair, dress, shoes, and make-up of the two characters, Love and Berry.
 The game then proceeds to a rhythm game, which is played by tapping one of the buttons in time to the tambourine tapping onscreen as the characters dance.
-The player's overall fashion rating based on how the outfit cards are coordinated, as well as their performance in the rhythm game, determines the winner.
+The player's overall fashion rating, based on how the outfit cards are coordinated, as well as their performance in the rhythm game, determines the winner.

 Every time a player inserts credits into the machine, a collectible card is dispensed for them to use.
-This can range from a Dress Up, Hair & Makeup, Footwear or Special card.
+This can range from a Dress Up, Hair & Makeup, Footwear, or a Special card.
 The player can scan any type of cards in any particular order within the time limit given after credits are put into the machine.
-Every time a card is scanned, the player's selected girl will perform a transformation with the recently scanned card and the game will calculate the Dress Up power of the overall appearance of the girl through a bar on the side of the screen (Left for Love, right for Berry).
-When the player is satisfied with their girl's appearance by pressing both buttons or when time has run out, the girl gets transported to selected stage and displays the Dress Up power in a numerical value and shows the rating of the overall appearance.
-The girl will react on how well the player coordinated her appearance to the stage.
+Every time a card is scanned, the player's selected girl will perform a transformation with the recently scanned card, and the game will calculate the Dress Up power of the overall appearance of the girl through a bar on the side of the screen (Left for Love, right for Berry).
+When the player is satisfied with their girl's appearance by pressing both buttons or when time has run out, the girl gets transported to the selected stage and displays the Dress Up power in a numerical value, and shows the rating of the overall appearance.
+The girl will react to how well the player coordinated her appearance on the stage.

 When the card dispensed for the play session is retrieved, the player can select from six different game modes.
 After selecting a game mode, the player can select one of six locations.
 With the exception of Dress Up Research and 2-Player Competition, the player can pick whether to play as Love or Berry.